gaving/face-recognition/README.md

 An interface for finding images within a category matching a pre-configured model.

-Developed with pictures of faces in mind and preconfigured with the `vgg_face` model (trained on [LFW](http://vis-www.cs.umass.edu/lfw/)), but could be used for any model and associated categories.
+This has been developed with pictures of faces in mind and pre-configured with the `vgg_face` model (trained on [LFW](http://vis-www.cs.umass.edu/lfw/)), but could be used for any model and associated categories.

 ![screen](site/1.png)